Transportation in Colorado: Air transportation

+Interior of the Jeppesen Terminal at Denver International Airport, August 2026.

 Denver International Airport handles the majority of air traffic in Colorado and is the fifth busiest airport in the world.
 Colorado Springs Airport also handles commercial flights and offers service to national destinations.
 The majority of other airports in the state handle on regional or private aviation needs.

 Centennial Airport, located in Arapahoe County, is one of the busiest general aviation airports in the country and primarily handles private and corporate traffic.